Rahulpaldba/sql-docs/docs/database-engine/availability-groups/windows/create-or-configure-an-availability-group-listener-sql-server.md

  Indicates the TCP protocol used by the listener, one of:

  **DHCP**
- The listener will us a dynamic IP address that is assigned by a server running the Dynamic Host Configuration Protocol (DHCP).
+ The listener will use a dynamic IP address that is assigned by a server running the Dynamic Host Configuration Protocol (DHCP).
 DHCP is limited to a single subnet.

 > [!IMPORTANT]
 >  We do not recommend DHCP in production environment.
 If there is a down time and the DHCP IP lease expires, extra time is required to register the new DHCP network IP address that is associated with the listener DNS name and impact the client connectivity.
 However, DHCP is good for setting up your development and testing environment to verify basic functions of availability groups and for integration with your applications.